mariodavid/mariodavid.github.io/_drafts/cuba-on-cloud-foundry.md

 Since we can't really get down to the underlying infrastructure of the app, we are not able to change the way the tomcat (or whatever servlet container is underneath your app in this case) works.
 But certain metadata has to be given to the PaaS in order to run our application properly, e.g. the java version, the amount of memory required, external services (like datastores) and so on.

-For these kind of information, CF required a file called *manifest.yml* to be in place.
+For these kind of information, CF requires a file called *manifest.yml* to be in place.
 This file is the entry point for the deployment.
 So the file that we are going to create looks pretty much like [this](https://github.com/mariodavid/cuba-ordermanagement/blob/cloud-foundry/manifest.yml):

 {% highlight yaml %}
 ---